docker/docs/content/manuals/subscription/details.md

 There are also advanced collaboration and management tools, including organization and team management with [Role Based Access Control (RBAC)](/security/for-admins/roles-and-permissions/), [activity logs](/admin/organization/activity-logs/), and more.

-For a list of features available in each legacy tier, see [Docker Pricing](https://www.docker.com/legacy-pricing/).
+For a list of features available in each legacy tier, see [Legacy Docker Pricing](https://www.docker.com/legacy-pricing/).

-#### Docker Team subscription plan
+#### Upgrade your Legacy Docker Team plan

 When you upgrade your Legacy Docker Team plan to a Docker Team subscription plan, your plan includes the following changes: